Get a Happy Life — Find Your Balance

 Workspace aesthetics matter more than we often acknowledge.
 Multiple studies have found that workers in visually pleasant, personalized spaces report higher job satisfaction and produce better work than those in sterile, bare environments.
 Adding a bonsai is a small but effective way to signal to your brain that this is a calm, intentional space — one worth being present in.

 If your desk tends to look like a disaster zone by mid-week, a beautiful centerpiece like this also encourages you to keep the space tidier.
 That's another quiet win for your mood.
-At €65.32 it's the highest investment in the desk decor section, but as a one-time purchase that requires no upkeep, it's excellent value over time.
+At around $40 it's a moderate investment in the decor section, but as a one-time purchase that requires no upkeep, it's excellent value over time.

 ✓ Pros